agentrickard/workbench_access/README.txt

 ----
 5.3   Viewing assigned sections

-Workbench Access provides a tab on the user account page, labelled Sections.
+Workbench Access provides a tab on the user account page, labeled Sections.
 This page shows a list of all sections the user is assigned to.

 If viewed by a user who may 'Assign users to Workbench Access sections', this